urastogi885/sub-optimal-path-finder/README.md

 ## Overview
 This project implements search-based algorithms that yield a sub-optimal path if one exists.
-Path finding algorithms, such as Weighted A*, have been used find an optimal path for the robot from the user-defined start to end point.
+Path finding algorithms, such as Weighted A*, have been used find a sub-optimal path for the robot from the user-defined start to end point.
 The project also generates animation to visualize the exploration of each of the mentioned search-based methods.
 It first checks that the user inputs do not lie in the obstacle space.
 Note that the obstacle space is pre-defined and static.